alexandrubb23/wp-users-list/README.md

 To activate the plugin, log in to your WordPress Admin panel and navigate to the "Installed Plugins" page.
 You should see the "WP Users List" Plugin.
 Click on "Activate".

-Once the plugin is activated, an alert will appear at the top of the page indicating that the plugin options are missing.

 ![Installed Plugins](https://i.ibb.co/SfwmkYL/Screenshot-2023-04-07-at-11-43-27.png)

-You should see the `WP Users List` Plugin.
-Click on `Activate`

 Once the plugin is getting active, an alert will appear on top of the page who tell us that the plugin options are missing